Partner Center account management

 The Account settings menu will change depending on the programs you are enrolled in.
 For example, if you are a partner in the Cloud Solution Provider program (CSP), you will be able to manage your Azure Shared services from Account settings.

-All commercial and developer partners access Account management in Partner Center by signing into the Partner Center dashboard and selecting Settings (the gear icon) at the upper-right corner of the screen, and then Account settings.
+All commercial and developer partners access Account management in Partner Center by signing into the Partner Center dashboard and selecting the Settings gear icon, and then select Account settings.
 You no longer have to choose between Partner and Developer settings.
 All profiles and settings are now combined.

 Locate your MPN ID

-Whether you are a partner or a developer, use your MPN ID for such things as logging support tickets.
+Whether you are a partner or a developer, use your Microsoft Partner Network (MPN) ID for such things as logging support tickets.
 Your MPN ID is located on the Legal info page.
 You can also find it on the Identity profile.

 Account settings - partners, resellers